scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 faces.
 Please correct my pronunciation of your name if necessary, and please tell me what your pronouns are.
 I use "he/him".

+I will probably do additional "getting to know you" exercises.
+Bear with me.

 ## Syllabus issues:

 * Communication: please read/use email every day.
 I'm old; it's what I use